The Rockies’ Five Greatest Hitters

 Matt Holliday (2004-08)

 As Helton and Walker took their declines into the mid-2000s, Holliday came along to fill in the void.
 Like Helton, the Oklahoma-born Holliday was a star prep quarterback, but he passed up a chance to play at Oklahoma State to sign with the Rockies.
 Within a few years of his debut in Colorado, he became the team’s star hitter; in 2007, he was concretely instrumental in lifting the Rockies on their magical late-season run to the World Series, leading the NL with a .340 average, 137 RBIs, 216 hits and 50 doubles to finish a very close second in league MVP voting to Philadelphia’s Jimmy Rollins.
-Holliday continued to hit well in the postseason, launching five home runs with ten RBIs in 11 games.
+Holliday continued to hit well in the postseason, launching five home runs with 10 RBIs in 11 games.

 After a slight cool-off in 2008, the Rockies avoided imminent free agency for Holliday by sending him to Oakland in a neat deal that would net them closer Huston Street and future star Carlos Gonzalez.
 Convinced he was living a temporary existence with the low-rent A’s, Holliday responded poorly; sure enough, barely four months later, he was traded back to the NL and St. Louis, where his game re-awoke—thus showing he was no Coors Field fluke—and was rewarded by the Cardinals with a lucrative long-term contract.
+In 2018, a 38-year-old Holliday returned to the Rockies on a minor league contract and, in 25 games, hit .283 with a pair of home runs.

 Andres Galarraga (1993-97)

-The Burly, imposing Venezuelan native nicknamed the Big Cat (with apologies to Johnny Mize) experienced a promising start with the Expos during the late 1980s, but his hitting collapsed and he found himself in Colorado as a throwaway reclamation project for the Rockies for their inaugural 1993 campaign.
+The burly, imposing Venezuelan native nicknamed the Big Cat (with apologies to Johnny Mize) experienced a promising start with the Expos during the late 1980s, but his hitting collapsed and he found himself in Colorado as a throwaway reclamation project for the Rockies for their inaugural 1993 campaign.
 Yet Rockies manager Don Baylor, who had paired up with Galarraga a year earlier as his batting coach in St. Louis, tinkered with his batting mechanics to the point that Galarraga became an instant born-again hitting star who was better than ever in Denver; he became the first player on a first-year expansion team to win a batting title with a .370 mark—the highest by any right-handed hitter since Joe DiMaggio in 1939.

 Although Galarraga would never vie again for another batting crown, a power surge in the mid-1990s made him no less fearsome; he hit over 40 homers in three successive seasons (1996-98)—the last of which came after a trade to the Atlanta Braves, showing that Coors Field wasn’t purely behind the uptick in slugging.
 With the Rockies, Galarraga specialized in cleaning up the bases; he led the league with 150 RBIs in 1996—the most by a National Leaguer since 1962—and followed that up with another league-leading 140 in 1997.